antonsjava/sb-splitter-plugin/README.md

   It can be done by many plugins to simplify this I add possibility to configure set of pair
    - from file - to file
-   - from directory - to directory
+   - from directory content - to directory content
   And the plugin copies specified files.

 ### Docker build